Vail Daily health story: Is it the flu or a cold?

-Colorado, along with much of the United States, is experiencing a high level of influenza-related illness.
-Vail Valley Medical Center has seen about five percent more patients testing positive for the flu than the past year, with tests showing that the 2009 H1N1 strain is most often identified among our patients.
+EAGLE COUNTY — Colorado, along with much of the United States, is experiencing a high level of influenza-related illness.
+Vail Valley Medical Center has seen about 5 percent more patients testing positive for the flu than the past year, with tests showing that the 2009 H1N1 strain is most often identified among our patients.
 Flu patients have ranged in age from four months to 86 years old, with most less than 50 years of age.

 But is it a cold or the flu?
-When you get the sniffles or a cough, it’s sometimes hard to tell the difference if it’s the cold or the flu.
+When you get the sniffles or a cough, it’s sometimes hard to tell the difference.
 Because there are literally thousands of viruses that cause the common cold, many strains of the flu, as well as variations in how people respond to them, there can be considerable overlap in the symptoms and severity of these two entities.
 It can be virtually impossible to tell the difference.
 It can be important, however, because unlike the common cold, the flu can result in pneumonia, hospitalization and death.
 There are, however, some guidelines that can help you determine when you should see a doctor.

 Flu symptoms and treatment

-Symptoms of the flu are typically sudden and severe and may include some or all of these symptoms: Fever (frequently over 103 degrees); uncontrollable dry cough; extreme fatigue or weakness; headache and body aches.
+Symptoms of the flu are typically sudden and severe and may include some or all of these symptoms: fever (frequently more than 103 degrees); uncontrollable dry cough; extreme fatigue or weakness; and headache and body aches.
 Mild runny nose and sore throat may also be present, and children may have an upset stomach, vomiting and diarrhea.

 Sometimes I can tell immediately when a person has the flu.
 They feel so bad they just don’t care.
 They can tell me the exact date and time when they got sick, can’t stop coughing and it hurts to touch them almost anywhere.
 They prefer to lie down most of the time.

-If you have the flu, you should be aware that it can be life-threatening.
-If you have any other underlying medical problems such as heart or lung disease, diabetes or if you are over 65 years old, you should get medical attention if symptoms are severe.
+If you have the flu, then you should be aware that it can be life-threatening.
+If you have any other underlying medical problems such as heart or lung disease, diabetes or if you are older than 65 years old, then you should get medical attention if symptoms are severe.

 Cold symptoms and Treatment

 Typical cold symptoms are much milder and more gradual.
-They include stuffy or runny nose, sore throat, sneezing, cough, mild fatigue and mild fever (under 100 degrees).
+They include stuffy or runny nose, sore throat, sneezing, cough, mild fatigue and mild fever (less than 100 degrees).
 Patients report that their symptoms may come and go.
 They probably have not missed work.
-If you suspect that you have a cold, treatment is symptomatic and can usually be accomplished with over the counter medications.
+If you suspect that you have a cold, treatment is symptomatic and can usually be accomplished with over-the-counter medications.

 Avoid GETTING SICK

 1. Get the flu shot.
-The Centers for Disease Control and Prevention recommends everyone over the age of six months get the vaccine, which is available throughout our community at pharmacies, Eagle County Public Health and medical offices.
+The Centers for Disease Control and Prevention recommends everyone older than the age of six months get the vaccine, which is available throughout our community at pharmacies, Eagle County Public Health and medical offices.
 The most common strain of the flu seen in our area is the H1N1 strain, which is covered in the 2013-14 flu vaccine.
 All of the employees at Vail Valley Medical Center that are eligible for the vaccine have received it.
-Please join Vail Valley Medical Center in protecting yourself and your loved ones against the flu.

 2. Get enough sleep.
 Studies have been done where they actually spray cold viruses up the nose of two groups of people.
 The first group gets an adequate amount of sleep, 8-9 hours per night.
 The second group is sleep deprived, getting only 5-6 hours per night.
 The ones who are sleep deprived get sick twice as often as the ones who have had adequate sleep.